-LLN #15.
-Middle Ridge Trail Reroute and Reconstruction

-Issue: The Middle Ridge Trail has two sections that run parallel-an upper trail at the top of the bluff and a midslope trail.
+Issue Recommendation LLN #15.
+Middle Ridge Trail Reroute and Reconstruction Issue: The Middle Ridge Trail has two sections that run parallel-an upper trail at the top of the bluff and a midslope trail.
 Much of the trail is not on a sustainable alignment, and the trail was not constructed to current State Park standards.
 The west end of the trail (approximately 1,500 feet) is on a fall line alignment and needs to be eliminated and restored before developing a new connection.
 The trail is in blue oak woodlands, a vanishing and threatened habitat.
 Recommendation: Reroute and reconstruct for safety and sustainability.
 Eliminate one of the parallel sections of the Middle Ridge Trails.
 Reroute and reconstruct the Middle Ridge Trail to provide a safe and sustainable trail.
 Eliminate one of the parallel sections of the Middle Ridge Trails (upper or lower).
 Realign and reconstruct the remaining section as needed to provide a viable equestrian/pedestrian alternative to Shady Trail, which will become multiuse.
-Site-specific planning is needed to determine which trail to keep and reroute.
+Site- specific planning is needed to determine which trail to keep and reroute.
 Eliminate and restore the west end (approximately 1,500 feet) of the Middle Ridge Trail.
 Develop a new connection to tie into Pioneer Express Trail and/or a paved bike path near the south end of the Mississippi Bar service road.
 Eliminate non-system connections between Shady and Middle Ridge Trails.
 LLN #16.
-Parkshore Access Interpretive Trail

-Issue: The eucalyptus grove adjacent to the Parkshore Trailhead has been identified by the City of Folsom as a historic resource.
+Parkshore Access Interpretive Trail Issue: The eucalyptus grove adjacent to the Parkshore Trailhead has been identified by the City of Folsom as a historic resource.
 The grove is an example of a reclamation project for the dredge tailings.
 It has presented fire and traffic safety concerns for Folsom Boulevard.
 DPR staff has researched the history and significance of the grove and is completing some fuel reduction in the grove.
 There is also a desire for more hike-only experiences.
 Recommendation: Develop a hike-only interpretive trail from the Parkshore Trailhead.
 Develop a hike-only interpretive trail that incorporates the historic eucalyptus grove, olive grove, and the dredger tailings.
 Develop a hike-only interpretive trail from the Parkshore Trailhead access that incorporates the historic eucalyptus grove, the adjacent olive grove, and the dredger tailings.
 This will include telling the story of the tailings and the reclamation effort of the eucalyptus grove.
 The trail will pass through or by the two groves and may possibly wind through the tailings.
 LLN #17.
-Coordination Regarding Adjacent Light Rail Stations

-Issue: There are three light rail stations along Folsom Boulevard that are very close to the State Park paved trail along Lake Natoma and associated access points to this trail.
-The light rail and its stations provide opportunities for transit to access the popular paved bike path, greater park access for people who do not have a car, and reduced rail stations.
+Coordination Regarding Adjacent Light Rail Statio Issue: There are three light rail stations along Folsom Boulevard that are very close to the State Park paved trail along Lake Natoma and associated access points to this trail.
+The light rail and its stations provide opportunities Recommendation: Coordinate with Sacramento Regional Transit District and City of Folsom to enhance access to the park from light rail stations.
 Coordinate with Sacramento RT and City of Folsom on changes to Folsom Boulevard light rail stations to enhance access to the park unit and the paved bike path and other trails.
-Consider education programs to encourage and facilitate use of light rail to access the park and trails.
-(Refer to ULN #12.)
+Consider education programs to encourage and

-Recommendation: Coordinate with Sacramento Regional Transit District and City of Folsom to enhance access to the park from light